Azure-Samples/azure-sql-library-app-blazor/README.md

 2. Type "Run Task" and select "Tasks: Run Task".
 3. Choose the task you want to run from the list.

+##### Execute SQL Query

+This task opens the `verifyDatabase.sql` file in your workspace and executes the SQL query in it.
+It uses the `ms-mssql.mssql` extension to execute the query.
+This task is part of the build group and is the default task that runs when you run the build task group.

 ##### Run DAB

 This task starts the DAB server with the specified configuration file.
 It runs the command `dab start --config=dab.config.json --no-https-redirect` in the `dab` directory of your workspace.